NVIDIA/framework-reproducibility/README.md

 ## Introduction

-This repository provides documentation, status, patches, and tools related to determinism (bit-accurate run-to-run reproducibility) in the deep learning frameworks, with a focus on determinism when running on GPUs.
+This repository provides documentation, status, patches, and tools related to determinism (bit-accurate, run-to-run reproducibility) in the deep learning frameworks, with a focus on determinism when running on GPUs.

 ## Frameworks